b3hr0uz/Prob-Stats/README.md

 *   **NumPy:** The fundamental package for numerical computation in Python.
 Used extensively for generating random numbers, array manipulations, and mathematical operations.
 *   **SciPy:** Builds on NumPy and provides a large collection of scientific and technical computing functions.
 Used here for statistical functions like `trim_mean` and `pearsonr` (correlation coefficient).
 *   **Matplotlib:** A comprehensive library for creating static, animated, and interactive visualizations in Python.
 Used to generate plots showing convergence of statistics, comparison of estimators, etc.
-*   **Pandas:** (Included in `requirements.txt`) A powerful data analysis and manipulation library.
-While not directly used in the current project scripts, it's a common tool in the data science ecosystem for handling and analyzing tabular data, which could be a next step for more complex data management or output.

 ### Code Structure and Conventions